jeremiasivan/SimNOW/codes/README.md

 > **Important Notes** <br>
 The term `topology` refers to phylogenetic tree without branch lengths (i.e., only record the speciation events and not the timing).

-### <a id="now">Non-overlapping window analysis</a>
+### <a id="now">Using fixed window sizes</a>
-In this step, we use the simulated alignment to perform non-overlapping window analysis and generate the summary statistics.
+In this step, we use the simulated alignment to perform non-overlapping window analysis with fixed window sizes and generate the summary statistics.
 The parameters for this step is set in `2_non_overlapping_window/1_main.Rmd`.

 | Parameters     | Definition                                                                                                                            |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------- |